 A number of countries that farm livestock on a large scale (particularly Australia, USA including Hawaii, and Brazil) have benefited from importing pastoral dung burying beetles when their own native species are not adapted to utilise the dung of exotic animals and/or modified open pasture.
 Australia has a national dung beetle project that started in 1965, and successfully established 23 species.

 Dung beetle distribution map of species released so far, enlarge video for better viewing

 The Dung Beetle Release Strategy Group was established in New Zealand by a group of farmers and other interested parties in 2008 with the objective of importing and releasing dung beetles to assist with the removal of pastoral dung of agricultural livestock.

-An application by the Dung Beetle Release Strategy Group to release 11 species of dung beetles in New Zealand was approved by the Environmental Risk Management Authority in February 2011, and a project to import and breed up these beneficial insects is now underway funded largely by the MPI’s Sustainable Farming Fund (grant number 09-079).
-Landcare Research is providing science and technical support to this programme.
+An application by the Dung Beetle Release Strategy Group to release 11 species of dung beetles in New Zealand was approved by the Environmental Risk Management Authority in February 2011, and a project to import and breed up these beneficial insects was funded through the MPI’s Sustainable Farming Fund (grant number 09-079) and industry partners.
+Landcare Research provided the science and technical support to this programme.

 These web pages introduce the beetles, outline the project to date, and describe the research that has been done overseas and more recently in New Zealand.